The Sensual World: Overview

-Released as CD players were becoming increasingly popular, the original LP ended with "This Woman's Work", whilst "Walk Straight Down the Middle" was included as a bonus track on the CD and cassette versions of the album.
+Released as CD players were becoming increasingly popular, the original LP ended with "This Woman's Work", while "Walk Straight Down the Middle" was included as a bonus track on the CD and cassette versions of the album.
 The gap between these two tracks is slightly longer to indicate the album was intended to finish with "This Woman's Work".
 "Walk Straight Down the Middle" later appeared on the compilation The Other Sides.

 A video collection called The Sensual World: The Videos was also released.
 It contained videos for the title song, "Love and Anger", and "This Woman's Work" (all directed by Bush herself), as well as excerpts from an interview Bush gave to the music TV channel VH1.

 In May 2011, Bush released the album Director's Cut, which featured new versions of four songs from The Sensual World, including the title song, now called "Flower of the Mountain".
 Finally having received permission from the Joyce estate, Bush recorded a new vocal using Molly Bloom's soliloquy as the lyric.
 Additionally, she re-recorded a sparse, piano-only version of "This Woman's Work".
 The new version of "Deeper Understanding" was released as a single, with an accompanying video.

 The live version of "Never Be Mine" was included on her live album Before the Dawn, released in 2016.
-Although the song had not been performed before an audience, Bush included the live version in the recording.
+Although not performed before a live audience, it was part of the set list when the show was recorded without an audience for a possible video release.
+To date, no official video of Before the Dawn has been released.

+In November 2018, Bush released box sets of remasters of her studio albums, including The Sensual World.

 Critical reception

 "While Bush's famously fey voice would probably be enough to hold the disparate strands of The Sensual World together, the album takes its cue and colouring too from the hypnotically sinuous sway of the pipes on the title track," wrote Robert Sandall in Q. "There are some strapping power chords to be despatched here and there, most notably on Love And Anger, but the dominant mood is of Oriental reverie, similar in feel to that achieved latterly by Japan.
 And in fact the last track on side one, Heads We're Dancing, reproduces that mysteriously sproingy bass sound favoured by Mick Karn."

 In 1990, Bush received two nominations at the 10th Brit Awards in the categories Best British Producer and Best British Female.
-At the 33rd Grammy Awards held the following year, The Sensual World was nominated for Best Alternative Music Performance.
+At the 33rd Grammy Awards held the following year, The Sensual World was nominated for Best Alternative Music Album.

 Slant Magazine ranked The Sensual World at No. 55 on its 2012 list of the best albums of the 1980s, writing, "Blessed with one of music's most wildly expressive voices, Bush takes each song further than she has to, resulting in an album that forms its own unique world."